deadbelly/breathEZ/README.md

 ## `sw.js` and `runRegistration.js`
 We originally used boilerplate service worker and registration logic provided to us by a `create-react-app` template.
 Eventually we converted this to a service worker of our own design that operates a little differently.
 This worker lives in our `public` directory, not `src` and the registration is called directly in `index.html`.
 This approach allowed us to slim down to only the code we needed to run this (relatively simple) app, and by hosting the files in `public` we aim to improve offline performance.

-## Known Issues
-There is a [known issue](https://github.com/deadbelly/breathEZ/issues/65) with app that effects iOS users.
-The link to the FAQ page is not visible, and is therefore not clickable.
-However, we can confirm that the link element does render, and manually entering the correct url will make the FAQ load normally.
-We are currently working to resolve this issue.

 ## Future Iterations
 There are number of improvements that could be made to this app.
 In addition to resolving the iOS bug we might decide to...